Pernix

 Compaction trims old turns when context fills past 75%.
 The originals stay in the database — only the prompt view changes.

 Snooze runs between turns.
-While the agent is idle, it dedupes memory, distills your profile, and archives post-mortems.
+While the agent is idle, it dedupes memory, distills your profile, mines finished sessions for lessons and skill improvements, and archives post-mortems.
 The moment you send a new message, Snooze stops — your work always wins.

-A conversation, a swarm, a recipe.
-Each one a different way to put the agent to use — chat, parallelize, automate.
+A conversation, a swarm, a recipe, a standing order.
+Each one a different way to put the agent to use — chat, parallelize, automate, schedule.

 layer 01